igorwolfs/RF-simulations/rf_simulations/lorawan_multiband/notes.md

 - L3: 0.0152 mm copper
 - Prepreg: 7628, RC 49 %, 0.2104 mm
 - L4: CU: 0.035 mm
+So:
+- height: 1.4858 mm

+The FR4 used for prototyping was:
+- length: 80 mm
+- width: 50 mm
+- height: 1.6 mm

+### How was the stackup in the paper?

 ## Simulation
 Steps